Theta bases and log Gromov-Witten invariants of cluster varieties: Theta functions, tropical curves, and log GW invariants of toric varieties

 where $n_V:=n_1+\ldots+n_k$.

 Finally, if $E_1,\ldots,E_s$ are the edges containing $V_0$, define Here, balancing ensures that the first factor is $1$ (the exponents of the monomial terms cancel out), and rigidity ensures that the wedge product is of top degree.
 Then \cite[Thm.
-1.2]{MRudMult} says that
+1.2]{MRudMult} says that the multiplicity of $\Gamma$ considered in \cite{MRud} can be computed as

 by which we mean the index of $\omega_0$ in $\Lambda^r \?{M}$.

 Finally, while \cite{MRudMult} focused on tropical curves, we note that the above recipe yields a well-defined number $\Mult(\Gamma)$ when $\Gamma$ is a rigid tropical disk as well.